Montreal Holocaust Museum: Virtual exhibitions

 The museum has three virtual exhibitions available for free online.

 Building New Lives follows the stories of Jewish refugees in Canada after World War II and their contributions to society as they made communities in Canada their home.

 United Against Genocide: Understand, Question, Prevent explores the similarities and differences between genocides to educate about its implications and prevention.

 Holocaust Life Stories features biographies and video testimonies from Holocaust survivors.

 Programs

 Every year the Museum organizes a number of events open to the public including annual Yom Hashoah and Kristallnacht commemorations attended by survivors, members of the Jewish community and dignitaries.
 It also commemorates the Roma Genocide and International Holocaust Remembrance Day.

 The Roma Genocide commemoration was first held in 2016 in partnership with Romanipe, a local non-profit that combats prejudice against Roma and advocates for Canada to recognize the Genocide of Roma and Sinti.

 The museum also organizes events for the public that educate about the Holocaust and current human rights issues with guest speakers, films, workshops and Holocaust survivor testimonies.
+Notable guests include Yasmin Ullah.